RoSchmi/Esp32_Fritzbox_TR064_Phone_Absence/README.md

 # Esp32_Fritzbox_TR064_Phone_Absence

+This App shows some example functions how a Fritzbox can be controlled from an Esp32 Mcu via TR-064 protocol.
-This App is intended to check if mobile phones are present or absent in the Fritzbox WLAN range and to switch a DECT!200 power socket to reflect the present/absent state
+This App checks if mobile phones are present or absent in the Fritzbox WLAN range and switches a DECT!200 power socket to reflect the present/absent state.

-This is still work in progress, not yet intended to be useful for others
+Additionally some more outcommened functions are show, e.g. reading the power consumption on the DECT!200 power socket.

-Use ESP32 to control a Fritzbox (Router/DECT phone combination) via TR-064 protocol (http and https)
+Fritzbox is a Router/DECT phone combination, which can be controlled via TR-064 protocol (http and https)

 The application uses a modification of the following TR-064 library:

 https://github.com/Aypac/Arduino-TR-064-SOAP-Library

-The modification allows the use of https transmission to access the Fritzbox
+The modification allows the use of http and https transmission to access the Fritzbox